microsoft/AzureTRE/docs/tre-developers/api.md

 }
 ```

+In this case, next step is to look at logs of Resource Processor.
+See also [Resource Processor docs](resource-processor.md).

 ## Using Swagger UI

 Swagger UI lets you send requests to the API.

 To send a request, click on the row with the request, then `Try out`, then `Execute`.
 See screenshot:

 [![Swagger UI Send Request](../assets/api_swagger_send_request.png)](../assets/api_swagger_send_request.png)

 ### Authorization

 Swagger UI is accessible under `https://${TRE_ID}.${LOCATION}.cloudapp.azure.com/api/docs`.

 To start using it, click Authorize button, then click Authorize (leave the field `client_secret` empty).
 See screenshot:

 [![Swagger UI Authorize](../assets/api_swagger_ui_authorize.png)](../assets/api_swagger_ui_authorize.png)